andgan/sexual_orientation_GWAS/README.md

 _Notice:_

 1) To reproduce Figure 1, access to individual-level UK Biobank data is need it.
 We provide the variable names, but not the individual level data.
-2) We cannot reproduce figure 2, panel A because we are not allowed by 23andMe to share more than 10K SNPs.
+2) We cannot reproduce Figure 2, panel A because we are not allowed by 23andMe to share more than 10K SNPs.
 We provided the code to do that based on the summary statistics from just UK Biobank.